More Jokes for Today's Senior Citizens

 Good Clean Fun

 I think humor is so important in our lives.
 We need to laugh for health, for happiness, for all the tragedy that comes into all our lives at one time or another.
-Without humor, live would be a sad affair.
+Without humor, life would be a sad affair.
 I think God invented humor and intended for us to exercise it regularly.
 I for one obey Him as often as I possibly can.

-My sister is the story telling in the family.
+My sister is the storytelling in the family.
 She is much loved and known in our little town.
-She has even done some stand up comedy in San Francisco and, of course, all the family reunions and anniversary parties.
+She has even done some stand-up comedy in San Francisco and, of course, all the family reunions and anniversary parties.
 I, on the other hand, am shy and reserved; a wallflower.
 I think there are members of my family who don’t even know my name.
 Yet I love humor as much as the next guy.
 When I moved out of my hometown, I found a whole community of people who never heard of my sister.
 I meant I had a fighting chance with my own fame; so I began memorizing jokes to tell.
-I was sent from center to center, teaching watercolor to the senior citizens there and when everything got quite I would tell another joke.
+I was sent from center to center, teaching watercolor to the senior citizens there and when everything got quiet I would tell another joke.
 They actually loved them and thought I was quite the performer.
 Not in my own family but elsewhere, I guess I am.

 Finding good CLEAN jokes has always been a priority for me.
 I find them and keep them, retelling them over and over.
 It is just too common to have people tell dirty jokes but a good CLEAN joke is of far more value to me.
 The world a really big place with lots of things to laugh at without having to get vulgar and gross.
 Here are just a few of my favorites.

-Bumpy Roads well Traveled
+Bumpy Roads Well Traveled